The Giving Pledge – UK Follows US Lead

 Each person who chooses to pledge makes this statement publicly, along with a letter explaining their decision to pledge and then at an annual event, those who take the pledge will come together to share ideas and learn from each other.

-The organisation says it’s inspired by the example set by millions of Americans who give generously to make the world a better place.
+The organisation says it’s inspired by the generosity of millions of Americans, striving to make the world a better place.